-5. If your ISP provides L2TP connection, please select L2TP/Russia L2TP option.
-And you should enter the following parameters (Figure 4-8):
+If your ISP provides L2TP connection, please select L2TP/Russia L2TP option.
+And you should enter the following parameters (Figure 4-11):

-Figure 4-8 WAN - L2TP/Russia L2TP
+Figure 4-11 WAN -L2TP

-- > User Name/Password - Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - > Dynamic IP/ Static IP Choose either as you are given by your ISP.
+User Name/Password - Enter the User Name and Password provided by your ISP.
+These fields are case-sensitive.

+- Dynamic IP/ Static IP Choose either as you are given by your ISP.
 Click the Connect button to connect immediately.
-Click the Disconnect button to disconnect immediately.

-- Connect on Demand You can configure the Router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
-If your Internet connection has been terminated due to inactivity, Connect on Demand enables the Router to automatically re-establish your connection as soon as you attempt to access the Internet again.
-If you wish to activate Connect on Demand, check the radio button.
+Click the Disconnect button to disconnect immediately. - Connect on Demand You can configure the router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
+If your Internet connection has been terminated due to inactivity, Connect on Demand enables the router to automatically re-establish your connection as soon as you attempt to access the Internet again.
+If you wish to activate Connect on Demand, click the radio button.
 If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates. - Connect Automatically Connect automatically after the Router is disconnected.
-To use this option, check the radio button. - Connect Manually You can configure the Router to make it connect or disconnect manually.
-After a specified period of inactivity (Max Idle Time), the Router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
-To use this option, check the radio button.
+Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates. - Connect Automatically Connect automatically after the router is disconnected.
+To use this option, click the radio button. - Connect Manually You can configure the router to make it connect or disconnect manually.
+After a specified period of inactivity (Max Idle Time), the router will disconnect from your Internet connection, and you will not be able to re-establish your connection automatically as soon as you attempt to access the Internet again.
+To use this option, click the radio button.
 If you want your Internet connection to remain active at all times, enter "0" in the Max Idle Time field.
-Otherwise, enter the number of minutes that you wish to have the Internet connecting last unless a new link is requested.
+Otherwise, enter the number in minutes that you wish to have the Internet connecting last unless a new link is requested.

-Caution: Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time, because some applications are visiting the Internet continually in the background.
+Caution: Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time, since some applications is visiting the Internet continually in the background.

 6. If your ISP provides PPTP connection, please select PPTP/Russia PPTP option.
-And you should enter the following parameters (Figure 4-9):
+And you should enter the following parameters (Figure 4-12):

-Figure 4-9 PPTP Settings
+Figure 4-12 WAN -PPTP

 - User Name/Password Enter the User Name and Password provided by your ISP.
-These fields are case-sensitive. - > Dynamic IP/ Static IP - Choose either as you are given by your ISP and enter the ISP's IP address or the domain name. - If you choose static IP and enter the domain name, you should also enter the DNS assigned by your ISP.
-And click the Save button. - Click the Connect button to connect immediately.
-Click the Disconnect button to disconnect immediately. - Connect on Demand You can configure the Router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
-If your Internet connection has been terminated due to inactivity, Connect on Demand enables the Router to automatically re-establish your connection as soon as you attempt to access the Internet again.
-If you wish to activate Connect on Demand, check the radio button.
-If you want your Internet connection to remain active at all times, enter "0" in the Max Idle Time field.
+These fields are case-sensitive. - Dynamic IP/ Static IP Choose either as you are given by your ISP and enter the ISP's IP address or the domain name. - If you choose static IP and enter the domain name, you should also enter the DNS assigned by your ISP.
+And click the Save button.

+Click the Connect button to connect immediately.
+Click the Disconnect button to disconnect immediately.

+Connect on Demand - You can configure the router to disconnect from your Internet connection after a specified period of inactivity (Max Idle Time).
+If your Internet connection has been terminated due to inactivity, Connect on Demand enables the router to automatically re-establish your connection as soon as you attempt to access the Internet again.
+If you wish to activate Connect on Demand, click the radio button.
+If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time field.
 Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates.